amcgee/remjs/README.md

 Profit.

+## Resources

+At the heart of any REM configuration is a set of resources.
+These are effectively the top-level collections in the data model.
+Available REM options (which can also be specified at the top REM options level and will be inherited by sub-collections) are:

+- `engine`: The backend database engine
+- `id_key`: (partial support only) Specify the property to use as the canonical ID reference for this resource.
+Default: `_id`, changing this may break things.
+- `private`: If set to `true`, this resoure will not be exposed at this location by the REST API.
+The resource could still be exposed as a child or another resource, or used as an authentication user store.
+- `children`: The children of a particular resource.
+This is effectively a `has-many` relationship.
+- `forbid`: The actions to forbid on this resource.
+For instance, you can specify `fobid: ['post']` on a top-level resource to prevent users from POST-ing without going through a parent object (i.e. you can only create new employees within a department)
+- `filter`: The base filter to apply to all queries to the backend DB.
+- `defaults`: The default values to use when generating new documents within this resource.
+- `immutable_keys`: The set of keys that cannot be set or modified by an API user.
+This can be useful when used in combination with `defaults`
+- `makeForeignKey`: A function used to name foreign-key properties that point to this resource.
+Default: `function(target) { return target + "_id" }`

 ## Modifiers

 The following can be added to the query string of a URL to modify or limit the results.
 They modify the resulting database query, so the server doesn't need to do the processing.